If you want to find a barrister, please use our Find a Barrister Directory.

 - In-house control: working with the Independent Bar can be the best method for in-house counsel to retain control of any matter.

 How Do You Find and Brief a Barrister?

 The Bar offers a wide range of specialists from the very junior to Kings Counsel in all areas of law.

 Check out the Find a Barrister Directory on this website to find members by their areas of practice and location etc.

 When briefing a barrister, a good practice is that the brief itself should include a memorandum to counsel, setting out:

 - Who the client is and who is giving the instructions: it sounds obvious, but this is often buried in the brief.
-It should be stated early in the memorandum.
+This should be set out early in the memorandum.

 - Observations about the case: Preparation of the brief involves care, skill and attention.
-Listing observations is very important.
+The process of listing observations is very important.
 If briefs are prepared intelligently, they save the barrister much time and the client's money.

 - Costs assessment: Where a costs assessment is necessary, a well-prepared brief will assist.

 The NZBA is committed to developing a referral bar that reflects the diversity of the legal profession and the wider community.
 The Gender Equitable Engagement and Instruction Policy, which NZBA was designed with this in mind.
 The Policy is intended to foster a culture within the legal profession which recognises the talent of the advocate rather than the gender (or other subjective discriminatory criteria) of the advocate.
 The NZBA believes that the statistics of women's participation in the legal process clearly shows that the pool of talent represented by women lawyers' talent is considerably under-represented in the profession, thereby doing a disservice to the consumer of legal services.
 The Policy is available here.